 The Committee oversees the Group's risk management framework and works with the Board to conduct an annual review of the Group's strategic risks.
 The Group has a clear risk management strategy in place and the Group's internal audit function works with management to prepare an annual assessment of the risks facing the Group.
-These risks are identified both as a result of the assurance work in the Group's operational and non-operational control environment, through discussion with senior management and regular liaison with the Group's risk coordinators throughout the year.
-Details of the principal risks facing the Group and actions taken to mitigate and control them are detailed on pages 23 to 26.
+These risks are identified both as a result of the assurance work in the Group's operational and non-operational control environment. through discussion senior management and regular liaison Group's risk co-ordinators the throughout the year.
+Details of the principal risks facing the Group and actions taken to mitigate and control them are detailed on pages 25 to 30.